Australian Model Madi Edwards Sizzles In Barely-There Pink Bikini

 Once again — Australian model Madi Edwards is killing the bikini game.

-The Instagram model turned YouTube has amassed quite the following on social media thanks to her sexy photo posts and yesterday was certainly no exception.
-In the photo in question, Edwards tagged herself at Camp Cove and she shows off her amazing figure to fans in a Pretty Little Thing Bikini.
+The Instagram model turned YouTube star has amassed quite the following on social media thanks to her sexy photo posts and yesterday was certainly no exception.
+In the photo in question, Edwards tagged herself at Camp Cove, and she shows off her amazing figure to fans in a Pretty Little Thing Bikini.

-On top, Edwards dons a tiny pink bandeau bikini and on bottom, she pairs it with revealing little pink bottoms that show off her long and lean legs.
-Also on display is Madi’s sculpted stomach and it’s easy to see that she’s been putting her time in at the gym.
-The model stands in front of a takeout window and smiles big for the camera while she wears her long, blonde locks down and curly,
+On top, Edwards dons a tiny pink bandeau bikini and on the bottom, she pairs it with revealing little pink bottoms that show off her long and lean legs.
+Also on display is Madi’s sculpted stomach, and it’s easy to see that she’s been putting her time in at the gym.
+The model stands in front of a takeout window and smiles big for the camera while she wears her long, blonde locks down and curly.

 Madi completes her look with a pair of white cat-eye sunglasses, a cream knit beach bag, and a silver necklace.
 It definitely doesn’t come as a surprise that the model’s photo has earned her a lot of attention with over 14,000 likes in addition to 100 comments and growing.
 While most fans took to the post to comment on how amazing the model looks, countless others couldn’t help but gush over her sexy bikini.